 Passive Fire Protection

-Our expertise includes passive fire protection installation on large commercial, industrial and infrastructure projects in Australia.
-Whether you require passive fire protection installation in a new structure during construction, or need maintenance on existing protection systems, our team of skilled operators will be by your side.
+Our expertise includes passive fire protection installation on major commercial, industrial, and infrastructure projects across Australia.
+Whether you need new systems installed during construction or maintenance on existing protection, our skilled operators will support you every step of the way.

-We have a longstanding reputation for safety in the protective coatings and remedial construction industry.
-The safety of our workers and any other persons on site is our top priority and is never compromised.
-We avoid using hazardous materials, ensure all workplace health and safety procedures are followed, and take additional precautions based on over 65 years’ experience.
+We have built a strong reputation for safety within the protective coatings and remedial construction industry.
+The wellbeing of our workers and all people on site is always the top priority.
+Hazardous materials are avoided, strict workplace health and safety procedures are followed, and extra precautions are taken, drawing on more than 65 years of experience.

 Featured Project